scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 **Forwarding Path**: A forwarding path is a complete end-to-end path between two SCION endpoints which is used to transmit packets in the data plane.
 It can be created with a combination of up to three path segments (an up segment, a core segment, and a down segment).

-**Hop Field (HF)**: Hop Field (HF): As they traverse the network, Path Segment Construction Neacons (PCBs) accumulate cryptographically protected AS-level path information in the form of Hop Fields.
+**Hop Field (HF)**: Hop Field (HF): As they traverse the network, Path Segment Construction Beacons (PCBs) accumulate cryptographically protected AS-level path information in the form of Hop Fields.
 In the data plane, Hop Fields are used for packet forwarding: they contain the incoming and outgoing interface IDs of the ASes on the forwarding path.

 **Info Field (INF)**: Info Field (INF): Each Path Segment Construction Beacon (PCB) contains a single Info field, which provides basic information about the PCB.
 Together with Hop Fields (HFs), these are used to create forwarding paths.